Documentation > Miscellaneous Energy > Energy > A couple thoughts on the energy transition

 All this is not for a remote future: the availability in oil and gas has already begun to decline in Europe, as seen above.
 Even with the rise of the supply coming from "new renewables", the energy supply in Europe has lost 8% from 2006 to 2012 (below).

-Primary energy consumption in Europe, wood excluded, in million tonnes oil equivalent, with the share of each energy. "new renewable" = biofuels, geothermal, wind, solar, biogas, waste, etc (all renewables except wood and hydro).
+Primary energy consumption in Europe, wood excluded, in million tonnes oil equivalent, with the share of each energy. "new renewable" = wind, solar, biogas, renewables, waste, etc (all renewables except biofuels, included in oil, wood and hydro).
 The decline of the European supply has begun in 2006.

 As this decrease is not chosen, and because of the link exposed above between GDP and energy, the European GDP remained constant between 2007 and 2012, notwithstanding all the promises of growth that flourish everywhere.
 And it is perfectly logical that 2013 will probably a year of recession of stagnation...